-- the severity of the disease under investigation; - the size of the patient population for a product indication; - the eligibility criteria for the clinical trial in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians; - the availability of competing therapies and clinical trials; and - the proximity and availability of clinical trial sites for prospective patients.
+- the severity of the disease under investigation; - the size of the patient population for a product indication; - the eligibility criteria for the clinical trial in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the availability of competing therapies and clinical trials; and - the proximity and availability of clinical trial sites for prospective patients.

-If we experience delays or difficulties in the enrollment of patients in clinical trials, our clinical trials may be delayed or terminated.
+If we experience delays or difficulties in the enrollment of patients in clinical trials, our clinical trials, including those that may be caused by the ongoing COVID-19 pandemic, may be delayed or terminated.
 Any delays in completing our clinical trials will increase our costs, delay or prevent our product candidate development and approval process, and jeopardize our ability to commence product sales and generate revenue.